 And another thing I love about this recipe is the Oreo cookies.
 Now that I know how to eat the cookies in moderation, along come these Oreo balls which make self-discipline a little bit harder!

-So three ingredients, easy to make, and Oreo cookies.
+So, minimal ingredients, easy to make, and Oreo cookies all in one treat?
 What more could a girl ask for?
-Well, a super high metabolism would be nice.
+Well, a super-high metabolism would be nice.
 I’ll take one of those, please!